apache/mesos/docs/upgrades.md

     }

 **NOTE** All Mesos arguments can now be passed using file:// to read them out of a file (either an absolute or relative path).
-The --credentials, --whitelist, and any flags that expect JSON backed arguments (such as --modules) behave as before, although support for just passing a absolute path for any JSON flags rather than file:// has been deprecated and will produce a warning (and the absolute path behavior will be removed in a future release).
+The --credentials, --whitelist, and any flags that expect JSON backed arguments (such as --modules) behave as before, although support for just passing an absolute path for any JSON flags rather than file:// has been deprecated and will produce a warning (and the absolute path behavior will be removed in a future release).

 In order to upgrade a running cluster: